quittung/wordle_guess/README.md

 ## Usage
 Run the app using the command `python3 wordle_guess` to get an interactive prompt.
-Feed it the current hints and you will get the a word to try.
+Feed it the current hints and you will get a word to try.
 Repeat until finding the solution.
 Usually takes 3 or 4 rounds to complete.

 Because of type hinting, **Python 3.9 or higher is required**.